bodhiproject/qrypto/README.md

 ```

 ### Qrypto User Account Status - Login/Logout
-You can use an event listener to get notified when a user has logged in or out of Qrypto.
+After connecting qrypto to your dapp, you can use an event listener to get notified when a user has logged in or out of Qrypto.

 function qryptoAcctChanged(event){
   if (event.data.message && event.data.message.type == "ACCOUNT_CHANGED" && !event.data.message.payload.error) {